Research-IT-Swiss-TPH/stphtoolbox/README.md

 ### Contributing

-Pull requests are welcome on the `development` branch.
+Pull requests are welcome on the `main` branch.
 For major changes, please open an issue first to discuss what you would like to change.